The following article first appeared inthe April 12, 1972 edition of the “Ojai Valley News” on page D6. It is reprinted here with their permission.

 Beatrice developed an interest in ceramics in 1928.
 She wanted to produce a teapot to match some “luster” plates she had purchased in Holland.
 “Luster” refers to a metallic finish, simulating silver or gold.
 The project was more extensive than she thought, and in time she found herself successfully in the profession of a ceramicist.
 Her works were exhibited at the Metropolitan Museum of Art in New York City as early as 1940.

 Her workshop and home, located in the San Fernando Valley, were destroyed by a flood in 1938.
 Ten years later, she moved to the Ojai Valley, where she settled on March 3, 1948 (her birthday).
 The nearby Happy Valley School, with a founding board of directors which included Aldous Huxley, Krishnamurti and Annie Besant, attracted her attention.
 She was associated with the Happy Valley Foundation for the rest of her life.
+Her ceramic work then entered what has been described as “a mature expression of her luster glazing technique.”
+She didn’t think of herself as a chemist, but she was very methodical about testing different chemical formulas for glazes.
+She also worked with Otto and Vivika Heino, who where themselves noted ceramicists.

 Another great change occurred in her life, when she was selected as a “Goodwill Ambassador” to India by the U.S. government in 1961.
 She visited India, where her works were exhibited in fourteen Indian cities.
 She also took up the cause of promoting India’s traditional handicrafts.
 Before long, she took to wearing Indian saris and heavy and abundant Indian necklaces and bracelets.
 Her appearance was striking, but her explanation was simply that the saris were very comfortable.